natashiblie/is-london-rainy/README.md

 - **Monthly Total Rainfall - Line Graph**: London experiences a steady rainfall trend through the year.
 - **Average Rain Intensity - Bar Chart**: London’s rain is generally light, which differs from the intense rain often depicted in movies.

-Detailed visualisations for these findings are available in the Jupyter Notebook named 'NB02 - NATSimple Data Analysis.ipynb'.
+Detailed visualisations for these findings are available in the Jupyter Notebook named 'NB02 - Simple Data Analysis.ipynb'.

 ## Conclusion